 (1) The promoters of an opposed private bill shall be entitled to be heard before the select committee on the bill, by themselves, their counsel or agents, in favour of the bill and against any petitions against the bill which stand referred to the committee under Standing Order 109 (Reference to committee of petitions against bill).

-(2) Any petitioners whose petitions stand referred as aforesaid shall, subject to the standing orders of the House, and to the prayer of their petition, be entitled to be heard upon their petition by themselves, their counsel or agents.
+(2) Any petitioners whose petitions stand referred as aforesaid shall, subject to the standing orders of the House, be entitled to be heard upon their petition by themselves, their counsel, representatives or parliamentary agents.

 111 Petition against bill must distinctly specify grounds of objection (HC 128)

 (1) No petition against a private bill shall be taken into consideration by the select committee on the bill, which does not distinctly specify the ground on which the petitioner objects to any of the provisions thereof.